JuliaGraphics/Gtk.jl/docs/src/manual/textwidgets.md

 ```julia
 setproperty!(ent,:visibility,false)
 ```
-To get notfied by changes to the entry one can listen the "changed" event.
+To get notified by changes to the entry one can listen the "changed" event.

 TODO: setting progress and setting icons in entry